Your Brand Logo

 OVERVIEW

 Pipoca Ágil is an innovative initiative designed to empower early-career professionals by providing them with hands-on experience in agile teams.
-In this project, participants are working on a cutting-edge period tracker app, requested by a key stakeholder.
+In this project, participants are working on a period tracker app, requested by a key stakeholder.
 This app is set to enhance women's health tracking and is scheduled for launch in the first half of 2025, initially targeting the Brazilian market.

 ROLE